ringcentral/engage-digital-messaging-ios/README.md

 3) Set `dimelo.developmentAPNS` = `YES` in your development builds (the milage may vary depending on your build strategy (TestFlight, Fabric.io ...) to receive push notifications.
 Set it back to `NO` before submitting to AppStore.

-To benefit from APNs on Mobile Messaging you will need to have properly configured and generated Apple APN cerficates and have them configured in your SMCC admin configuration interface.
+To benefit from APNs on Dimelo Mobile SDK integration you will need to have properly configured and generated Apple APN cerficates and have them configured in your SMCC admin configuration interface.

 4) Specify a delegate for the `Dimelo` shared instance `+[Dimelo sharedInstance]` with `dimelo.delegate` (usually it is your app delegate)